respeecher/auto-odoo/README.md

 - As root, run `./setup.sh`.
 This will create a user called odoo-docker, copy the installation into that user's home directory, and install a systemd service to control auto-odoo.

-- As root, run `crontab -e` and make a cron entry like  `13 4 * * * /home/odoo-docker/odoo-docker/backup.sh`
+- As root, run `crontab -e` and make a cron entry like `13 4 * * * /home/odoo-docker/odoo-docker/backup.sh` (to run
-  (to run backups at 4:13AM every day).
+  backups at 4:13AM every day).
 Note that Odoo will briefly go down for backups.

 - As root, run `systemctl start auto-odoo` to start Odoo.

 - As root, run `systemctl enable auto-odoo` to start Odoo on boot.

-## Notes
+## Notes on backups

 - You can manually run a backup anytime by running `backup.sh` as root.

+- You should run a manual test backup anytime you change the backup configs.

+- You should regularly check that backups are working properly.
+A good practice is to have at least one backup be to a cloud server with Auto Odoo installed.
+You might even run Auto Odoo and restore each night from the nightly backup.
+Then any Odoo user can check that this backup server is always running the previous day's backup.

+- All backups are kept permanently on the machines backed up to as well as in the Auto Odoo directory on the machine being backed up.
+If that machine runs out of disk space, backups will start to fail.
+(And also Odoo itself may start to malfunction if the machine runs out of disk space.)
+In the future, we might implement systems to auto-prune backups and/or send alerts if backups begin to fail, but currently Auto Odoo does not support anything like this.
+So it is important to be vigilant in monitoring disk usage.

 ## Restoring from backups